muhammad-majadly/Aspect-Extraction-Dataset/README.md

 ## Data Structure
 The dataset is organized as follows:

-- **labeled_sentences.csv**: A CSV file containing all labeled sentences in the dataset.
+- **labeled_sentences.csv**: The file containing all labeled sentences in the dataset.
-  - `paper_id`: Unique identifier for each paper.
-  - `section`: Section of the paper where the sentence is located (e.g., Abstract, Introduction, Results).
   - `sentence`: Text of the sentence.
   - `aspect`: The assigned aspect label (e.g., Contribution, Motivation, Experimental Claims, Claims Support, None).